canonical/kafka-k8s-operator/docs/tutorial/enable-encryption.md

 [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) is used to encrypt data exchanged between two applications; it secures data transmitted over the network.
 Typically, enabling TLS within a highly available database, and between a highly available database and client/server applications, requires domain-specific knowledge and a high level of expertise.
 Fortunately, the domain-specific knowledge has been encoded into Charmed Apache Kafka K8s.
 This means (re-)configuring TLS on Charmed Apache Kafka K8s is readily available and requires minimal effort on your end.

 Juju relations are particularly useful for enabling TLS.
-For example, you can relate Charmed Apache Kafka K8s to the [Self-signed Certificates Charm](https://charmhub.io/self-signed-certificates) using the [tls-certificates](https://charmhub.io/integrations/tls-certificates) interface.
+For example, you can integrate Charmed Apache Kafka K8s to the [Self-signed Certificates Charm](https://charmhub.io/self-signed-certificates) using the [tls-certificates](https://charmhub.io/integrations/tls-certificates) interface.
 The `tls-certificates` relation centralises TLS certificate management, handling certificate provisioning, requests, and renewal.
 This approach allows you to use different certificate providers, including self-signed certificates or external services such as Let's Encrypt.